xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/March_2.md

   - Abundance changes are not diff → DESeq might not be great
 - Alpha: Faith pd
   - All sig
   - Difference in taxa is what is diff, focus on ISA and Core Microbiome, rather than abundance.
+- The beta diversity isn’t a very strong analysis (the % graphed of each analysis is very little) → Can’t trust the analysis.
+Be transparent → say you ran the metrics but it only represents ~3-13%